 What is Radical Exposure Tapping?

-We specialize in a form of trauma processing called Radical Exposure Tapping (RET).
+We specialize in a form of counselling referred to as trauma processing which in essence is a way of turning painful or traumatic memories into ordinary memories.
+It is called Radical Exposure Tapping (RET).

 RET is a form of exposure therapy that can be used to quickly and effectively resolve memories of disturbing events that fuel PTSD, anxiety, fears, emotional reactivity and patterns of escalating conflict.
 RET draws from the methodology of a well researched form of therapy called Eye Movement Desensitization and Reprocessing (EMDR) and combines it with the tapping sequence of the Emotional Freedom Technique (EFT) to produce an intervention that is more flexible than EMDR, provides greater theoretical and methodological rigor than using the EFT technique alone and can be effective in a single session.